DaveyJH/ci-portfolio-one-v2/README.md

 In addition, if it is not obvious, you should also describe how to run your code locally.

+#
 ## Inspiration
 I did some research far too late into the project on my initial attempt.
 It resulted in an application which didn't seem to fit the original specification well enough.
-It was a result of poor planning and too little research.<br>
+It was a result of poor planning and too little research.

 I found a few websites which have elements that I really like and so, some of my styling ideas are likely based on concepts found below:
 - [Matthew Williams](https://findmatthew.com)
 - [Josue Espinosa](https://ejosue.com/)
 - [Rafael Caferati](https://caferati.me/portfolio)

 ## Credits
 *First credits must be given to the developers responsible for the content above.
 Their websites gave some real insight into how I could develop my own creative ideas.
 After viewing their sites, I took myself back in the development/design stage to get a better initial concept of how I wanted my final product to look*

 ### Content